What’s the difference between a high risk (+ costly) vs. low risk startup creation process?

 Here are a few startups I’ve helped master and successfully implement the same process to launch and grow their ventures.

-While this summary is overly simplified, it shows you how The Startup Lab will help you take an idea to first paying customers and beyond by minimizing risk, increasing success predictability and helping you generate revenue quickly without necessarily building an advanced product that “needs” to be exceptionally better than the competition.
+While this summary is overly simplified, it shows you how The Startup Lab will help you take an idea to first paying customers and beyond by minimizing risk, increasing success predictability and helping you generate revenue quickly.

 You’ve decided it’s time to take action or make a radical change.
 What’s next?